fredgibbs/fredgibbs.github.io/courses/american-food/final-course-reflection.md

 # Final Course Reflection
-Your final course reflection should be ~1600 words long and cover the ENTIRE COURSE.
+Your final course reflection should be ~1400 words long and cover the ENTIRE COURSE.
 You will make an argument for what letter grade you should get for the course and justify it by explaining what you've learned based on the effort you've put in.

-The goal here is to describe your learning experience and to provide SPECIFIC EXAMPLES of what you've learned throughout the course (and why that justifies a particular grade).
+The goal here is to describe your learning EXPERIENCE and to provide SPECIFIC EXAMPLES of what you've learned throughout the course (and why that justifies a particular grade).
+Big picture questions to keep in mind: How is your sense of food history different?
 How has your perspective on food changed?
-How is your sense of food history different?
 What kinds of questions might you continue to think about when it comes to food choice, identity, politics, etc.

-To explain what you've learned is NOT THE SAME as summarizing or paraphrasing the syllabus.
+To describe your learning experience is NOT THE SAME as summarizing or paraphrasing the syllabus.
 Illustrating how your awareness about food and food history has changed or describing why the readings failed to make an impact is much more personal and shows a much greater depth of learning than simply listing topics possibly can.

 If you are describing your EXPERIENCE with the readings and the course overall, you'll end up including plenty of information from the course.
 If all you do is summarize readings without including your reaction to them, describing how it changed your thinking, or why it didn't (again, either is fine), I can only assume that you didn't put in very much effort to learn anything.